opencivicdata/docs.opencivicdata.org/pull_request.rst

 Submit a pull request
 ------------------------------------------------------------------------

+Before you submit your Pull Request, it's quite handy to run through a quick checklist of common (and easy to catch) gotchas:

+  * Have you added yourself to the `AUTHORS` file?
+If not, please do.
+  * Is your Pull Request up-to-date with the `opencivicdata` repo?
+If it's not, it might be helpful to jump down to the `Keeping your branch up to date` section below.
+It's usually quite easy!

 Finally, navigate to commit you made to your forked repo, and click the button to submit a pull request.

 .. seealso::